chridgn/lineage-map/CONTRIBUTING.md

 ## Code style

 - Python 3.10+, type hints everywhere
-- No comments that explain *what* the code does — only *why* when it's non-obvious
+- No comments that explain *what* the code does: only *why* when it's non-obvious
 - Keep the dependency count low

 ## Submitting a PR